Kartikay77/Resume/README.md

 All pull requests are welcome !

 ## Authors
-This project was develloped by [Kartikay Gupta](https://github.com/Kartikay77)
+These project was develloped by [Kartikay Gupta](https://github.com/Kartikay77)